OctaCoreWasTaken/qc-sim/README.md

 > [!WARNING]
 > Admin mode is only for development and so it is not recommended to use it.
 > Configuring the system wrong might lead to the simulator not working.

+> [!NOTE]
+> The core algorithm may be wrong in certain situations.
+If you find any issues please open a ticket.